 Student bus pass guide

-Buses might not always be the quickest means of getting around town, but they're green, economical and don't leave you dependent on taxis or mates with motors.
+Buses might not always be the quickest means of getting around town, but they're green, economical and don't leave you dependent on taxis or your mate's car.

-Most university cities have local bus operators offering student passes and, depending on where you live, there could be massive savings to be had.
+Most university cities have local bus operators offering student passes.
+Depending on where you live, there could be massive savings to be had.

 If you're not sure whether you need a bus pass or where to get one, read on for tips and tricks to cutting the cost of your travel.